jpliu24/nimo-markdown-cv/index.md

 Taiwan
 ```
 _Division Leader (區隊長)_<br>
-Trained recruits of substitute services and managed human resources in the recruit training unit at Chenk-Kung Hill (成功嶺) Training Center
+- Train recruits of substitute services and manage human resources in the recruit training unit at Chenk-Kung Hill (成功嶺) Training Center.

-## Skills

 <!-- ### Footer